chenxshuo/al-folio/_pages/about.md

 - **June 2020** I graduated from SYSU and would study in the [Data Science Master Program](https://www.m-datascience.mathematik-informatik-statistik.uni-muenchen.de/index.html) at LMU Munich, Germany.

-- **June 2019** I obtained the [Chinese National Scholarship](http://www.moe.gov.cn/srcsite/A05/s7505/201811/t20181114_354826.html) which is the scholarship with the highest honor that Chinese college students can obtain.

 - **May 2019** I obtained the First Class Scholarship for Excellent Students at Sun Yat-sen University.

-- **Apr 2019** My team won the First Prize in a [national competition](https://data-competition.pku.edu.cn/) and ranked 2nd among hundreds of teams.
+- **May 2019** My team won the First Prize in a [national competition](https://data-competition.pku.edu.cn/) and ranked 2nd among hundreds of teams.

+- **Nov 2018** I obtained the [Chinese National Scholarship](http://www.moe.gov.cn/srcsite/A05/s7505/201811/t20181114_354826.html) which is the scholarship with the highest honor that Chinese college students can obtain.

-- **Jun 2018** I obtained the National Encouragement Scholarship for excellent students with financial needs.
+- **Nov 2017** I obtained the National Encouragement Scholarship for excellent students with financial needs.

 - **Aug 2017** I took a study tour of top-notch universities in Taiwan with visiting grant from SYSU.